unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_true

-automatically gzip content if uWSGI-Encoding header is set to gzip, but content size (Content-Length/Transfer-Encoding) and Content-Encoding are not specified
+``help``: automatically gzip content if uWSGI-Encoding header is set to gzip, but content size (Content-Length/Transfer-Encoding) and Content-Encoding are not specified

 http-raw-body
 *************